Difference between Temporary & Permanent Accounts

 Share:

-Most business owners are familiar with the five core accounts for tracking and managing transactions: asset, equity, expense, liability, and revenue.
-But what’s less widely understood is that each type can be categorized and managed as a temporary or permanent account.
+Most business owners know the five core accounts for tracking and managing transactions: asset, equity, expense, liability, and revenue.
+But what’s less widely understood is that each type can be further categorized and managed as a temporary or permanent account.

-Below, we explore how temporary accounts differ from permanent accounts, offer examples of temporary accounts and examples of permanent accounts, and discuss why understanding the distinction is crucial for your accounting operations.
+Below, we explore how temporary accounts differ from permanent accounts, offer some examples of each account type, and discuss why understanding the distinction is crucial for your accounting operations.

 For small and large businesses alike, temporary accounts help accounting professionals track economic activity, manage company finances, and establish a clear record of profit and loss.